Saturday, April 20, 2024

 45. OpenNMS

-OpenNMS is a powerful open source network monitoring tool designed to help you manage four critical tasks: event management and notifications, discovery and provisioning, service monitoring, and data collection.
-With its cutting-edge features, OpenNMS will ensure your system stays connected and secure.
+OpenNMS is an open source network monitoring solution that offers four main functional areas, including event management and notifications, discovery and provisioning, service monitoring, and data collection.

 46. SysUsage